gonzalomelov/goinspirexyz/README.md

 1. **Goal Setting**: Define an inspirational goal (e.g., motivating someone to join a marathon).
 2. **Verification**: Set up onchain verification for the experience.
 3. **Group Chat**: Create a chat with AI agents playing roles like motivational speakers, coaches, etc.
-4. **Guided Conversation**: AI bots collaborate to steer the discussion towards the desired outcome.
+4. **Guided Conversation**: AI agents collaborate to steer the discussion towards the desired outcome.
 5. **Outcome & Proof**: Achieve the goal and verify it with an onchain attestation (e.g., marathon POAP).

 ## 🤝 Contributing